 Derivatives - The Company has a regulatory approved hedging program for Northern Utilities designed to fix a portion of its gas supply costs for the coming year of service.
 In order to fix these costs, the Company purchases NYMEX futures that correspond to the associated delivery month.
 Any gains or losses on the fair value of these derivatives are passed through to ratepayers directly through a regulatory commission approved recovery mechanism.
 As a result of the ratemaking process, the Company records gains and losses as regulatory liabilities or assets and recognizes such gains or losses in Purchased Gas when recovered in revenues.
-The Company's Consolidated Balance Sheets include derivative liabilities related to net unrealized losses on futures contracts in Other Current Liabilities and Noncurrent Liabilities which are offset in Accrued Revenues on the Company's Consolidated Balance Sheets.
+The Company's Consolidated Balance Sheets include derivative liabilities related to net unrealized losses on current futures contracts of \$3.6 million in Other Current Liabilities and on net unrealized gains on noncurrent futures contracts of \$0.1 million in Noncurrent Liabilities at September 30, 2009.
+These amounts are offset in Accrued Revenues and Other Noncurrent Assets, respectively, on the Company's Consolidated Balance Sheets.

-Reclassifications - Based on the Company's analysis certain amounts previously reported have been reclassified to improve the financial statements' presentation and to conform to current year presentation, principally including the reclassification of \$23.0 million of Noncurrent Assets to Current Assets and \$19.9 million of Noncurrent Liabilities to Current Liabilities related to current collections and obligations of Regulatory Assets and Regulatory Liabilities for 2008.
+Reclassifications - Based on the Company's analysis certain amounts previously reported have been reclassified to improve the financial statements' presentation and to conform to current year presentation, principally including the reclassification of \$22.4 million of Noncurrent Assets to Current Assets and \$19.6 million of Noncurrent Liabilities to Current Liabilities related to current collections and obligations of Regulatory Assets and Regulatory Liabilities for 2008